librato/api-docs/source/includes/_alerts.md

 GET https://metrics-api.librato.com/v1/alerts
 ```

-Return all alerts owned by the user with `production` in the name:
+>Example Request: Return all alerts owned by the user with `production` in the name:

 ```shell
 curl \